linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 Essentially, it works like this:

 -   Socket.IO starts with an HTTP long-polling connection.
-Should WebSockets not work for whatever reason, starting with long-polling dramatically improves user experience.
+Should WebSockets not work for whatever reason, starting with long-polling dramatically improves the user experience.

 -   Socket.IO upgrades to a WebSocket connection when possible, as WebSockets provide much more efficient real-time communications.